skirtapaieo/development-101/README.md

 This is a research/educational repository.

-I have consolidated a lot of repositories into this one a while ago so it looks
+I have consolidated a lot of repositories, so my commits look worse than it is :-)

-- Design (UX)
 - Systems design (Architecture)

 - Software Development
   - Algorithms (and data structures)
   - Back-end
   - Front-end
 - Emerging technologies

   - Blockchain
   - IoT

 - ## Programming Languages

 experiment with skill areas